andersjbe/aawk15/README.md

   - Functions that return action objects
   - Usually take in arguments for payload data but havea creator for each action type

+#### Thunks

+- Actions must be objects, must be synchronous
+- Thunks are functions that take in dispatch and getState
+- Once a thunk gets the data that it needs, it uses the dispatch to send a regular action object to the store

 ### React + Redux

 - Usually triggered by an event handler that calls dispatch with an action